 This is the perfect way to wind up the working week by listening to sumptuous and uplifting choral music, performed by the 100 singers of City of Bristol Choir.

 From the simplicity of Durufle’s plainsong-inspired Ubi Caritas and the beautiful harmonies of Harris’ Faire is the Heaven to the soaring majesty of Howells’ Magnificatwritten for St Paul’s Cathedral, come and experience the power of live music in a concert that celebrates freedom, refreshment, singing, love and the joys of spring to ease you into the weekend.

-Raise the Roof is back!
-This very popular singing day is once again led in inimitable style by David Ogden.
+This very popular singing day is once again led by David at St George’s Bristol.
 Come and sing blockbuster songs you know and love including lots of show tunes and pop hits.
 Suitable for all levels of ability, this is a day of unbridled singing ending with an informal performance with live band.
-Book your place now at St George’s box office

-Saturday 11th and Wednesday 15th December, St James Priory, Bristol
+Saturday 10 December at 4pm and 7pm, Wednesday 14 December at 7.30pm, St James Priory, Bristol